 This took place 20 years ago, before people started nicking stuff from churches, so the doors were open.
 I pushed inside, into the warmth, and there was Jesus in his manger.

-I checked my pockets for any spare gold, frankincense or even a little bit myrrh that I usually have in case I need to embalm someone.
+I checked my pockets for any spare gold, frankincense or even a little bit of myrrh that I usually have in case I need to embalm someone.
 Nothing.
 Joseph looked annoyed.

 Sorry Joesph and sorry mam for the immaculate conception comment.